Caldo Tlalpeño (Mexican Soup You Can Make Vegan or Not)

 Ingredients You’ll Need

-• Carrots, green beans
+• Vegetables: Carrots and green beans are traditional.

 • To serve: chipotle in adobo, lime juice, cilantro.
 You can also use vegan queso fresco or crema mexicana.